 I receive dozens of emails each week.
 I read every email I receive, and I respond to as many emails as I can.
-Most responses are private, but sometimes I like to take a reader question and turn it into a podcast or an article.
+Most responses are private, but sometimes, I like to take a reader’s question and turn it into a podcast or an article.
 This article is one such occasion.
 I have received multiple reader questions asking if it is possible to get out of the military early.
-And that’s exactly what we’re going to talk about today in great detail.
+And that’s exactly what we will talk about today in great detail.

 Hello, I am in the coast guard and I am not happy here at all.
 I have only been in for about 3 months and I want to get it and go about my life in a different way.
 Am I able to do that?
 And how would that affect my future?

 Can You Get Out of the Military Early?

 You signed a contract, and you are expected to honor that contract.
 Barring a breach of that contract on your end, which you don’t want to do, you should expect to serve out the remainder of your contract.
 On their end, the military will uphold their end of the bargain as well.
 You will have a job for the duration of your enlistment, barring a few unforeseen circumstances, which we will discuss in a few moments.

 That means you have a guaranteed job for the next few years.
 You have a fixed income, health care, and a variety of benefits that would make most of your friends back home pale with envy.
 But we’ll get to all that.